flatland-association/flatland-book/getting-started/first-submission.md

 [https://gitlab.aicrowd.com/<YOUR_AICROWD_USER_NAME>/<YOUR_REPO_NAME>/issues](#)

-You should start seeing something like this take shape at the address above:
+You should start seeing something like this at the address above:

 ![submission issue](../assets/images/submission-issue.png)